-Peter is a retired Police Officer having completed thirty years with Essex Police.
-He is married to Paula and is a lifetime resident of the area.
-Peter and Paula have two married sons and three grandchildren.
-Peter’s interests include most sports, especially rugby and football, although nowadays he is mostly reduced to being a spectator.
-Even so he has an active lifestyle and enjoys walking, cycling, travelling, cinema, theatre and spending quality time with family and friends.
+Peter completed thirty years with Essex Police, and is now retired.
+A lifetime resident of the area, he and his wife Paula have two sons and three grandchildren.
+Interests include most sports, especially rugby and football, although nowadays mostly as spectator.
+He still enjoys walking, cycling, travelling, cinema, theatre and quality time with family and friends.
 Having been part of St Mary’s Church family for many years he says the fun and excitement of being together on Sundays and other times never fades.
-Peter leads the Training, Outreach and Evangelism Action Group and says that to share the good news of Jesus is a priority whenever the time is right and opportunity allows.
+He leads the Training, Outreach and Evangelism Action Group, and says to share the good news of Jesus is a priority, whenever the time is right and opportunity allows.

 Children's and Families' Worker